 While most users prefer the desktop version of 1Password, the 1Password iOS version for mobile devices is gaining popularity.

-It already incorporates and integrates several security system features that were previously missing due to iOS’ restrictive security environment.
+It already incorporates and integrates some security system features previously missing due to iOS’ restrictive security environment.

 1Password for Android